revbayes/revbayes.github.io/tutorials/sse/bisse-intro.md

 {% cite FitzJohn2010 Goldberg2011 Goldberg2012 MagnusonFord2012 FitzJohn2012 Beaulieu2016 Freyman2017 %}.

-{% section The theory behind state-dependent diversification models | BiSSE_Theory %}
+{% section Background: The BiSSE Model | BiSSE_background %}

-The Binary State Speciation and Extinction model (BiSSE} {% cite Maddison2007 %}
+The binary state speciation and extinction model (BiSSE} {% cite Maddison2007 %}
 was introduced because of two problems identified by {% cite Maddison2006b %}.
 First, inferences about character state transitions based on simple transition models [like {% citet Pagel1999 %}] can be thrown off if the character